samratbaral/smartplanter-plantways/README.md

 # Smart Planter: PlantWays

 Its an IOT(Internet of Things) project using Flutter development environment.
+Please see the [Blog Post](https://blog.uta.edu/cseseniordesign/2023/04/17/smart-planter/) of Smart-Planter.
+#
 ## Getting Started

 Please see the [Getting Started](/src/plantsways_app/README.md) section for instructions on how to get started with this project.